How to Repair A Damaged Skin Barrier

 It is essential to incorporate products with emollients, fatty acids, and humectants into your skincare regimen, as these components restore lipid levels and enhance moisture retention.
 Ingredients to look for include our Snow Mushroom (Tremella) or Cassia Angustifolia (botanical version of Hyaluronic acid - I do NOT recommend using HA on the skin, but taking it internally can be helpful), Raw Honey, Niacinamide, Ceramides, Sterols, Aloe Vera, Probiotics, and various oils, botanicals, and antioxidants.

-Avoidance of harsh cleansers and exfoliants is crucial; instead, opt for gentle, pH-balanced creams or oils that minimize disruption to the epidermal layer.
-Cleansing only with nourishing creams or oils, such as our cleansers.
+Avoidance of harsh cleansers and exfoliants is crucial; instead, opt for gentle, balanced oils that support the epidermal layer, like our Radiant River Botanical Cleansing Oil.

 Recommended Products for Skin Barrier Restoration

-Both of our cleansers, Golden Sunrise Cleansing Cream and Radiant River Botanical Cleansing Oil aid in repairing the skin barrier.
+Radiant River Botanical Cleansing Oil aids in repairing the skin barrier.

-Using our mists and serums for cellular hydration, antioxidants, humectants, and actives such as ceramides.
+Using our Probiotic Toning mists for cellular hydration and antioxidants.
 These bolster the skin’s resilience against oxidative stress while promoting repair at a cellular level.

 Our Vanilla Rose Skin Barrier Repair Mask features a glorious array of ingredients all of which repair the skin barrier.